Projektanker/kicad-db-lib/README.md

 ## About

-Inspired by Altium, KiCadDbLib creates one or KiCad Symbol Libraries based on your database.
+Inspired by Altium, `KiCad-Db-Lib` creates one or more KiCad Symbol Libraries with atomic parts based on your database.
 Create and maintain a database for your electric components with

 - symbol reference